microsoft/onnxruntime/docs/WinRT_API.md

 ## Activation and Side-by-Side

-Since the Windows.AI.MachineLearning ships inside the Windows OS as **system32\Windows.AI.MachineLearning.dll** , your application needs to take care in selecting which binary it wants to load and use.

-Normal WinRT activation would use [RoActivateInstance](https://docs.microsoft.com/en-us/windows/win32/api/roapi/nf-roapi-roactivateinstance).
-Applications must explicitly choose which binary they want to use when including a redist version.
+Because Windows.AI.MachineLearning ships inside the OS, default object activation is going to use those OS binaries.
+Applications must explicitly code to enable the use of the redist binaries when creating WinML objects (Like [LearningModelSession](https://docs.microsoft.com/en-us/uwp/api/windows.ai.machinelearning.learningmodelsession)).

-Read up [here](HighLevelDesign.md#the-onnx-runtime-and-windows-os-integration) in how to decide which binary to us.
+Read up [here](HighLevelDesign.md#the-onnx-runtime-and-windows-os-integration) in how to decide when to use the OS binaries and when to use redist binaries.

-Once you have chosen redist versus system32, you must always use that binary.
-Mix and match of system32 and redist binaries are not supported.

-To activate inbox objects, continue to use RoActivateInstance.
-To active redist objects, you have several choices depending on how you are consuming WinRT:
+To create objects using the redist binaries, you have several choices depending on how you are consuming the WinRT:

-* cpp/winrt:  You can use WINRT_RoGetActivationFactory hooking to allow using the redist instead of system32.
-Look [here](https://github.com/microsoft/Windows-Machine-Learning/blob/master/Samples/SqueezeNetObjectDetection/Desktop/cpp/dllload.cpp) for a sample on how.
+* cpp/winrt:  You can use WINRT_RoGetActivationFactory hooking as shown [here](https://github.com/microsoft/Windows-Machine-Learning/blob/master/Samples/SqueezeNetObjectDetection/Desktop/cpp/dllload.cpp) in our sample projects.
 * WRL: (coming soon)
 * Raw C++:  Simply use the similar code to the cpp/winrt sample to load and use the activation factory in your redist binary.

 ## Deciding which header files to use

 The best way to use the API is to use the header files that come with the Windows SDK.

+* For Visual Studio they are included in as an optional feature.
-You can download Windows SDK's either using Visual Studio or by going [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk/).
+* For Visual Studio Code you can download them  going [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk/).

-You use contract targeting just like you would with any WinRT API.
+This [tutorial](https://docs.microsoft.com/en-us/windows/ai/windows-ml/get-started-desktop) is a great place to get started.

-You need to take care to make sure you contract targets work with the OS or redist binaries that you choose to deploy with.
-Using this combination you can know when the OS has the contract you need, or you can fallback to your redist package if needed.
-Use the [IsApiContractPresent](https://docs.microsoft.com/en-us/uwp/api/windows.foundation.metadata.apiinformation.isapicontractpresent) method to do this.
-This can be called from UWP and not UWP apps easily.
+To detect if an OS already has Windows.AI.MachineLearning, you can use the [IsApiContractPresent](https://docs.microsoft.com/en-us/uwp/api/windows.foundation.metadata.apiinformation.isapicontractpresent) method.
+This can be called from both UWP and native apps easily.

-Note:  new contracts versions are always backward compatibile.
+If the OS does not have the runtime you need, you can then switch to use the redist binaries instead.

 |Release|API contract version|
 |--|--|